80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/README.md

 ## 🌟 Origin Story

-Mercury was born from a real need at [EduLite](https://github.com/ibrahim-sisar/EduLite) - an open-source education platform designed for students in areas with poor internet connectivity.
-When we discovered our UserSearchView was making **825 queries for paginated results**, we knew we needed better tools.
+Mercury started at [EduLite](https://github.com/ibrahim-sisar/EduLite).
+EduLite helps students learn with slow internet.
+We found our UserSearchView made **825 database queries** to show one page!

-Instead of just fixing the issue, we built Mercury - a framework that not only catches performance problems but teaches developers how to fix them.
-This aligns with the **Fair**, **Free**, and **Open** values of [EduLite](https://github.com/ibrahim-sisar/EduLite) - as we wanted people of all skill levels to be able to contribute and learn!
+We built Mercury to find these problems and teach you how to fix them.
+Mercury follows EduLite's values: **Fair**, **Free**, and **Open**.
+Everyone can use it and learn.

-## 🎯 Current Status: v0.0.1 Released on PyPI! 🎉
+## 🎯 Current Status: v0.0.2 on PyPI! 🎉

-**What's Working NOW:**
+**What Works Now:**
-- ✅ **Available on PyPI** - Install with `pip install django-mercury-performance`
+- ✅ **Install from PyPI** - `pip install django-mercury-performance`
-- ✅ N+1 query detection with severity analysis
+- ✅ Finds N+1 query problems
-- ✅ Performance grading (F to A+)
+- ✅ Grades speed (F to A+)
-- ✅ Two test case classes: `DjangoMercuryAPITestCase` and `DjangoPerformanceAPITestCase`
+- ✅ Two test types: `DjangoMercuryAPITestCase` and `DjangoPerformanceAPITestCase`
-- ✅ Smart operation type detection
+- ✅ Knows what type of code runs
-- ✅ Educational guidance when tests fail
+- ✅ Teaches when tests fail
-- ✅ C-powered monitoring for minimal overhead
+- ✅ Fast C code for speed
-- ✅ Comprehensive metrics: response time, queries, memory
+- ✅ Tracks time, queries, and memory

 **What We Actually Found:**
 ```text